apache/usergrid/sdks/nodejs/README.md

 To log app users in, use the Usergrid.ApiClient.logInAppUser() method.
 This method takes the supplied username and password and attempts to acquire an access token from the API.
 If the method successfully acquires the token, the token is stored in the Usergrid.ApiClient singleton and will be used for all subsequent calls.

 	sdk.ApiClient.logInAppUser(username, password,
 		function (output, user) {
+			//token has been automatically saved by the SDK
 			//do something with the return value "output" here
 		},
 		function (output) {
 			//do something with the return error value "output" here }
 	);

-After the user is successfully logged in, you can make calls to the API on their behalf.
-Their access token will be stored and used for all future calls.
+After the user is successfully logged in, their access token will be stored and can used for future calls.
+To do this, first set the access method:

+	sdk.ApiClient.enableUserAuth();

+After this statement is called, any future calls will attempt to use the user token instead of the client secret / id combo (application level).
+If you need to make an application level call using the secret/id combo, simply enable that type of authentication instead:

+	sdk.ApiClient.enableClientSecretAuth();

+To use no authentication, for example, if you are using the default Sandbox app that was automatically created when your account was set up, disable auth:

+	sdk.ApiClient.enableNoAuth();

+With this setting enabled, no authentication will be provided to the SDK.

 ###To log a user out